Sun Feb 5, 2023

 It goes without saying that APIs need to be monitored.
 With millions of people being affected yearly due to API-related website downtimes, not monitoring APIs is like flying an airplane without communicating with its control tower; it’s essentially flying blind.

+The unsung superheroes who ventured into the development of API analytics and monitoring saw the future and decided to prepare for it now.
 To get ahead of your competition and scale seamlessly, you need real-time data to make informed decisions.
 API analytics are valuable across the company.
 Such analytics are designed to capture a wide range of metrics for use by several teams.

 APIToolkit.io is a one stop solution for API observability and monitoring.
 You really should check us out.